FDio/csit/docs/report/vpp_performance_tests/csit_release_notes.rst

 Changes in |csit-release|
 -------------------------

 #.
-VPP PERFORMANCE TESTS

-   - **Reduction of tests**: Removed certain test variations executed iteratively for the report (as well as in daily and weekly trending) due to physical testbeds overload.

-#.
 TEST FRAMEWORK

-   - **Removed ASTF PPS tests**: They provide no real benefit compared to TPUT tests.
-The ip4base variants renamed to TPUT.

-   - **Changed TCP TPUT profiles**: The previous ones were found to be faulty.
-     The new ones do not use bursts of packets to avoid CSIT-1830 and CSIT-1846.
+   - **Ubuntu 22.04** now used as an operating system on performance testbeds.
+     - Except Denverton which we kept at the previous (Ubuntu 20.04) version.
+     - Usual consequences on CSIT environment (e.g. NIC firmware upgrade).
+     - New TRex version (v3.00).
+     - VPP built with a different compiler is now tested (affects performance).
+     - No 2206 VPP build for this OS, so comparison tables cannot distinguish the performance impact of environment from the impact of VPP code.

    - **CSIT test environment** version has been updated to ver.
-10, see :ref:`test_environment_versioning`.
+11, see :ref:`test_environment_versioning`.

+   - **TCP tput profiles** have to be changed, as newer TRex versions are not deterministic enough when deciding when to send an ACK.

    - **CSIT PAPI support**: Due to issues with PAPI performance, and deprecation of VAT, VPP CLI is used in CSIT for many VPP scale